 Although I like to have order, I’ve found that I must first allow my creative side to have control while writing an article and then I can let my organized side go through and edit/fix things.

 This means that instead of writing from the top of the article to the bottom, I bounce all over the place…

-Sometimes I just start writing a paragraph that will be in the middle of the article, then I bounce over to find an image I want to use, then I hop over to get a link I need, then I’m back to writing another section or two, then I put together the Meta data, then I’m inserting more links, then back to more writing, then add a title, etc.
+Sometimes I just start writing a paragraph that will be in the middle of the article, then I bounce over to find an image I want to use.
+From there I hop over to get a link I need, then I’m back to writing another section or two.
+At this point, I put together the meta data, then I’m inserting more links, then back to more writing, then add a title, etc.